What is trade?

 - This is an extremely critical step for the trade settlement.

 - Trade details and SSIs are agreed with the counterparty at least a day before the settlement date.

 - Confirmation via depositories like Euro clear/DTCC

-7. Reconciliation – Reconciliation involves matching ledgers against statements to ensure correct accounting of all trade book.
+Reconciliation involves matching ledgers against statements to ensure correct accounting of all trade books.